If you prefer to always view the website in English, please click here.

 Birdlife

 • 1.
 Recovery measures for populations of the lesser kestrel in Malaga with reintroduction and follow-up techniques.
 (Since 2019).
 Reintroduction of populations of the lesser kestrel and recovery of the population through stable colonies.
-Collaboration in the recovery of the lesser kestrel in Spain.
+From 2023, the return of the first individuals born in the colony has been observed.
 (Andalusia)

 2. Recovery measures for populations of the lesser kestrel in Aragon with reintroduction and follow-up techniques.
 (Since 2019).
 Reintroduction of populations of the lesser kestrel and recovery of the population through stable colonies.
-Collaboration in the recovery of the lesser kestrel in Spain.
 (Aragon)

-6. PASSupplementary feeding points for the black vulture and other large birds raptors in the Pyrenees.
+4. Supplementary Feeding Points (SFPs) for the Black Vulture and other large raptors in the Pyrenees.
 (Since 2013).
-Supporting the reintroduced population of black vultures in the Pyrenees, as well as other threatened large raptors such as the bearded vulture and the Egyptian vulture.
-Collaborating in the recovery of large scavenging birds in the territories where Endesa is present (Aragon and Catalonia)
+Support for the reintroduced Black Vulture population in the Pyrenees, as well as other threatened large raptors such as the Bearded Vulture and Egyptian Vulture, through the provision of specific carrion and monitoring.
+(Aragon and Catalonia)

-8. Conservation strategies for the European roller in protected natural areas of Ampurdán.
+6. Conservation strategies for the European roller in protected natural areas of Ampurdán.
 (Since 2016).
 Assistance to the nesting population of European roller by installing specific nest boxes in the Aiguamolls de l'Empordà Natural Park and Montgrí, Illes Medes i Baix Ter Natural Park (Girona).
 Greater understanding of the ecological needs of the species and the condition of the mentioned population.
-Renew and draw attention to the efforts Endesa has been making for 15 years in favour of the species.
-Collaboration in the recovery of emblematic species in areas of special interest.
 (Catalonia).

-9. Protection and conservation of the Western capercaillie in the Pyrenees.
+7. Protection and conservation of the Western capercaillie in the Pyrenees.
 (Since 2021).
-The "Perifer" project aims to conserve and protect the Capercaillie in the Pyrenees by adapting Endesa's power lines and implementing additional conservation actions in the species' habitat areas.
-Collaboration with local conservation entities is crucial for the protection of this species, which is highly sensitive to human activity.
-(Catalonia).
+The 'Perifer' project aims to conserve and protect the Capercaillie in the Pyrenees by adapting Endesa's power lines and implementing additional conservation actions, such as habitat adaptation, in species' territories (Catalonia).

-11. LIFE Eurokite project.
+8. LIFE Eurokite project.
 (Since 2020).
-Project for the reintroduction of the red kite in Huelva and Badajoz for coordinated conservation of the species through a European LIFE project.
-Conservation of the red kite on the Iberian Peninsula.
-(Andalusia and Extremadura)
+Project for the reintroduction and monitoring of the red kite in Huelva and Badajoz for coordinated conservation of the species through a European LIFE project.
+Retrofitting of distribution lines in the study area (Andalusia and Extremadura).

 Water resources

-16. Hydrodynamic study and study of the quality of shellfish banks in the area of the Pontedeume estuary (Since 2022).
-Study of the characteristics of sediments in the estuary and the factors causing changes in shellfish banks in the area.
+• 18.
+Hydrodynamic study and study of the quality of shellfish beds in the area of the Pontedeume estuary (Since 2022).
+Study of the characteristics of sediments in the estuary and the factors causing changes in shellfish beds in the area.
+(Galicia)

-17. Study of the functions of Endesa's reservoirs as wetlands of environmental and natural importance.
-(Since 2022)
+19. Study of the functions of Endesa's reservoirs as wetlands of environmental and natural importance.
+(Since 2022) (Andalusia, Extremadura, Aragón and Galicia)

 Water resources